Shake, Rattle & Roll III: "Yaya"

-After a few hours, Tanya tells Lydia what happened but Lydia doesn't believe her.
-Lydia decides to instruct Chuck (Ogie Alcasid), Tanya's brother, to drive Tanya and Jane back home but Chuck refuses since it's nighttime and it's too late.
+After a few hours, Tanya tells Lydia what happened, but Lydia does not believe her.
+Lydia decides to instruct Chuck, Tanya's brother, to drive Tanya and Jane back home but Chuck refuses since it is nighttime and they leave in the morning.
 Later, Tanya dreams about the spirit and wakes up.
 She decides to sleep on the bed next to Jane.

-The next morning, Tanya and Chuck arrive back to Tanya's house.
-Tanya decides she'll stay in the car since she's too scared to go inside, so she instructs Chuck to bring the essentials they need instead.
+The next morning, Tanya and Chuck arrive in Tanya's house.
+Tanya decides she will stay in the car since she is too scared to go inside, so she instructs Chuck to bring the essentials they need instead.
 While Chuck is inside, the wind blows again.
 Tanya, inside the car, decides to roll up the windows but is still attacked by the spirit trying to enter.
 Tanya, scared, decides to honk the car horn to call Chuck.
-Chuck goes to the car but the spirit has already disappeared.
+Chuck goes to the car, but the spirit has already disappeared.

 Chuck tells Tanya to give him the key to open the car's boot.
 After this, Tanya and Chuck go back to Lydia's home.
 As they get their stuff, the car door suddenly opens on its own.
-Tanya realizes that she didn't close the car door after putting the stuff inside the boot, letting the spirit inside the car.
+Tanya realizes that she did not close the car door after putting the stuff inside the boot, letting the spirit inside the car.
 Realizing her mistake, she rushes inside the house to save Jane.
 As she enters the room, the spirit appears, holding Jane in her hands.
-Tanya cries out her name and the episode ends.
+Tanya cries out her name, leaving her fate unknown.